-Impairment losses 2019 2018 Ti € € Impairment charge - other receivables (11.250) (9.000) Net impairment (loss) on financial and contract assets (11.250) (9.000)
+Impairment losses 2020 2019 € € Impairment charge - other receivables (11.250) Reversal of impairment of other receivables 2.537 Net impairment profit/(loss) on financial and contract assets 2.537 (11.250)

 6.3 Liquidity risk

 Liquidity risk is the risk that arises when the maturity of assets and liabilities does not match.
 An unmatched position potentially enhances profitability, but can also increase the risk of losses.
 The Company has procedures with the object of minimising such losses such as maintaining sufficient cash and other highly liquid current assets and by having available an adequate amount of committed credit facilities.